-NCTA and its member companies established the NCTA Education Foundation in 1998 to support and encourage the use of technology as a learning tool, and to promote Science, Technology, Engineering and Math (STEM) education.
-The Foundation is a 501(c)(3) organization that receives charitable contributions to fund scholarships and advance the educational activities of NCTA.
+The NCTA Education Foundation was established in 1998 to support and encourage the use of technology as a learning tool, and to promote Science, Technology, Engineering and Math (STEM) education (with an emphasis on technology and education).
+The Foundation is a 501(c)(3) organization that receives charitable contributions to fund scholarships and advance NCTA's educational activities.

-NCTA is now accepting applications (through May 31) for the Betsy Y. Justus NCTA Founders Scholarship, available to North Carolinians meeting the eligibility requirements.
-Betsy was NCTA’s founding CEO, a pioneer among women in technology, and a North Carolina leader.
-Upon her passing in the summer of 2011, NCTA created a scholarship in her name to support young women in North Carolina who are pursuing an academic and career path in the areas of Science, Technology, Engineering & Math (STEM), with an emphasis on technology and engineering.
-The scholarship is a one-time grant (per recipient) in the amount of $1,000 and also includes a personal computer provided by Lenovo.
+Betsy Justus was NCTA’s founding CEO, a pioneer among women in technology, and a North Carolina leader.
+Upon her passing in the summer of 2011, NCTA created a scholarship in her name to support young women in North Carolina who are pursuing an academic and career path in STEM, with an emphasis on technology and engineering.
+Every year, two students will be selected to receive the $4,000 scholarship ($1,000 per year) and a personal computer provided by Lenovo.

 The 2017 Scholarship Application period has ended.
 Visit the Scholarship Page for complete information.

 Please Contribute.
 We encourage additional donations of funds (as well as enhancements like tech products, gift cards, etc.) to increase the value of the scholarship to the eventual recipient.
 Contact Alison Gordon at 919.890.0775 or Email Alison to discuss monetary or in-kind support options.